ArdenyUser/ArdenyFRaspbian/README.md

 Welcome!
 You can install the ArdenyFRaspbian here at this archive: https://drive.google.com/drive/folders/1j6SRNLK6Bj-94A-68_uWOIfuwfXboxPI?usp=sharing

 To get the latest version, go to this link:

+# Specs
+We have not tested it on any rpis except Rasperry Pi 4.
+Any way, it is based off of Raspbian 64-bit.